tewhatuora/air-fhir-ig/input/pagecontent/complianceTestingReadAPITests.md

             The application demonstrates the ability to indicate that a person has no immunisation history despite search being successful
         </td>
         <td>
-            Given my application has the appropriate permission<br>
+            <b>GIVEN</b> my application has the appropriate permission<br>
-            And my application is providing an NHI with no immunisation history<br>
+            AND my application is providing an NHI with no immunisation history<br>
-            When an API call is made<br>
+            <b>WHEN</b> an API call is made<br>
-            Then the application display makes it clear to the end user that the AIR did respond successfully but the NHI does not have any immunisation events/history
+            <b>THEN</b> the application display makes it clear to the end user that the AIR did respond successfully but the NHI does not have any immunisation events/history
         </td>
         <td>
             The subscriber's Application sends an Immunisation History (Search Immunisation) API Request for NHI number <b>ZUA48EH</b>